You can look up existing documentation here. You may too look into our Wiki.

 You may subscribe to our updates-announce announce list to be notified of these.

 Mageia releases are supported at least for 18 months.
 Or a minimum of 3 months after the next release, whichever is longer

 - Mageia 6 will be supported until August 31st, 2022, or for at least 3 months after Mageia 7 is released.

-- Mageia 5 EOL is postponed until December 31st, 2017.
+- Mageia 5 was supported until December 31st, 2017.
 More details and advice are available on our wiki page and from our blog.